 The Registration Process:

-- High school students are expected to attend an orientation session with the Assistant Registrar before classes at Berea College begin.
+- High school students may be expected to attend an orientation session with the Associate Registrar before classes at Berea College begin.

 - Students will be given information on policies at Berea College, the academic calendar, FERPA, and other general campus information.